NuttaneeKnight/ServiceNow/servicePortal.md

 (Script Include) Action - function getQuery{}
 (Global Style Sheet) Style - .btn {}
 (Directive) HTML - <div></div>
 - With those 3 above components you get a service portal.

+# Templates
+- Stores HTML
+- Change the way data is displayed
+- Widgets may have 0 to many templates